f5devcentral/f5-big-iq-lab/docs/class5/module8/lab1.rst

 1. Create the AWS environment and VPN

-SSH Ubuntu host in lab environment.
+SSH Ubuntu host in the lab environment.

 Navigate to: ``cd f5-aws-vpn-ssg``